PeepalFarm/peepalfarm.github.io/markdown/desilogdesidog.md

 WHY _should we care?_
 -----
 > Buying a pedigree dog not only takes away a home for an abandoned or stray dog, it fuels the horrific puppy mill industry.
 To push the _right decision_ - adopting Desi Dogs - we have coined the phrase "Desi Log Desi Dog".
 In short, you should care about this issue if you want save dogs from suffering in streets and in breeding kennels.
-If you are a proponent of "Adop, don't shop", then you'll feel right at home here.
+If you are a proponent of "Adopt, don't shop", then you'll feel right at home here.

 HOW _can we fix it?_
 -------